 If you use your own car for business purposes, you can deduct a certain percentage of driving-related expenses from your taxable income.
 However, your daily commute from your home to your permanent work location does not qualify for a business mileage deduction.
 On the other hand, if you need to travel to a second company location that is not your primary office, you may be able to deduct your mileage costs.

 The IRS (Internal Revenue Service) tends to be strict in documentation requirements for business mileage deductions.
 In this case, you’ll need to keep an accurate mileage log each year when you attempt to claim your deductions.

 It sounds really complicated to log all the items before and after each trip.
-However, if you use the ZUS Mileage Log (certified by IRS), it automatically logs your Mileage with all the necessary details.
+However, if you use the ZUS Mileage Log (certified by the IRS), it automatically logs your mileage with all the necessary details.
 What’s more, to use this log, simply export the file to your mailbox and that’s it.
-All can be done within a few seconds.
+All this can be done within a few seconds.
 In the past 4 years, the Mileage Log feature helps its subscribers earn an average of $456 Per year ($0.58/Mile).

 Calculating your deductions

 You have two options for claiming your business mileage deduction: You can use the standard mileage rate as determined by the IRS (reference), or you can deduct your actual expenses.

 If you use the standard mileage rate, you take a preset deduction for every mile you drive for business purposes.
 The IRS establishes a standard mileage rate* each year.
 For 2019, the rate is 58 cents per mile.
 If you drive 2,000 miles for business purposes in 2019, using the standard mileage rate, you'd claim $1,160 as a deduction on your taxable income. (*Each country or region has its own mileage rate and deduction rules.
 What this article describes only suits for the situation in the United States.)

 - ZUS Smart Car Charger

 - nonda Smart Car Charger